The Right Way to Bring Your Outdoor Plants Inside for Winter

 How to Bring Your Outdoor Plants Inside For the Winter

-Now that you understand how to transition your plants indoor properly, you should never have any problems in the future making sure your favorite plant stays healthy all year around.
-Follow the tips in this guide and you are guaranteed to have the healthiest plants in the neighborhood.
+Now that you understand how to transition your plants indoor properly, you should never have any problems in the future making sure your favourite plant stays healthy all year round.
+Follow the tips in this guide and you are guaranteed to have the healthiest plants in the neighbourhood.

 - Catherine Sibi